 Christian-Jewish Leadership Project

-When I participated in the concluding meeting of the Wexner Summit "Stronger Together", which met in Zichron Yaakov last year, it was the first time that I had traveled to Israel in ten years.
+When I participated in the Wexner Summit that took place in Israel in 2016, it was the first time that I had traveled to Israel in ten years.
 The trip made me realize how much I had been avoiding the harder conversations about my community’s and my own relationship to Israel.
 I returned from the Summit with a personal commitment to return to Israel annually, each time with a different lens.

-This year, I participated in the Christian Jewish Leadership Project (CJLP) -- a joint project of the San Francisco JCRC and the Shalom Hartman Institute.
-We were 22 clergy from the Bay Area -- 16 Christian and 6 Jewish -- with a diversity of ages, denominations and backgrounds.
+Recently, I participated in the Christian Jewish Leadership Project (CJLP) — a joint project of the San Francisco JCRC and the Shalom Hartman Institute.
+We were 22 clergy from the Bay Area — 16 Christian and 6 Jewish — with a diversity of ages, denominations and backgrounds.
 The goal was “to build mutual understanding of our religious traditions as they relate to the Israel-Palestinian conflict and the complex realities of the region through engaging with our religious texts and traveling to Israel together.”

-We flew back to San Francisco with deeper relationships, nuanced understandings and a motivation to better communicate and collaborate in the future.
-I am excited to witness the long-term outcomes of the trip unfold amongst our group with guidance from our local JCRC.
+We flew back to San Francisco with deeper relationships, layered understandings and a motivation to better communicate and collaborate in the future.
+I am excited to witness the long-term outcomes of the trip unfold among our group with guidance from our local JCRC.
 I am optimistic about the potential for this model to grow and spread in communities throughout the Jewish world.

-WGF Alum Rabbi Carla Fenves (Class 19) is in her seventh year as a rabbi at Congregation Emanu-El in San Francisco, CA. Originally from Dallas, Texas, she graduated with a BA in Religious Studies from Stanford University and was ordained by Hebrew Union College-Jewish Institute of Religion.
+Rabbi Carla Fenves, an alum of the Wexner Graduate Fellowship (Class 19), is in her seventh year as a rabbi at Congregation Emanu-El in San Francisco, CA. Originally from Dallas, Texas, she graduated with a BA in Religious Studies from Stanford University and was ordained by Hebrew Union College-Jewish Institute of Religion.